 12. Being the cleverest person in the room is not as good as being the clearest.
 In our line of work we’re often paid to be the smartest people in the room when it comes to websites and tech, but no one likes to feel less smart than anyone else.
 Bring your client on the journey with you, never be jargonistic, speak normal, relatable language and explain complex concepts using simple terms.
 Helping clients understand makes your and their lives much easier.

 13. It can be quick and good, cheap and quick, or good and cheap, but never all three.
-Need it to be all three?
-Expect it to cost money.
+All three is an impossible utopia!

 14. Communication is everything.
 Effective communication can fix most problems with most projects and poor communication can create so many issues.
 Make sure your people are good communicators and give them the resources to do so.
 This is made even more important in the era of Zoom and post COVID-19.

 15. Documentation is everything.
 One of your project managers needs to take some time off work – assigning their work to someone else is easy if it’s well documented or impossible if it isn’t.